khakhalin/notes/keywords/transformers.md

 Peter Clark, Oyvind Tafjord, Kyle Richardson.
 (2020) Transformers as Soft Reasoners over Language https://arxiv.org/abs/2002.05867
 Show how, once learned on texts, transformers can solve sillogisms (infer T/F of a statement, given a set of statements.)

+# Open questions I still have
+* How many words do they process at once?
+What's the size of the bag?
+And why cannot I find this information in the original paper?
+* Why position encoding is so weird
+* Why residual connections are a good idea
+* Why decoders are so weird, with this KV from one sourse, and Q from another?
+* Why this masking of self-attention layers in decoders is ever a good idea?
+* How come we ended up with this really weird architecture, and how have we convinced ourselves that it is beautiful and optimal in any sense?
+Is it really optimal in some way, as our concepts of simplicity and symmetry are wrong, or is it an example of ad-hoc "evolution of human thought", as wild and random as Darwinian evolution?

 # Background and history

 An alternative to RNNs (summary ref: [1](https://towardsdatascience.com/transformers-141e32e69591)).
 Text is inherently a stream of signals (words), organized in time, so it makes sense that it should be analyzed by **RNNs**.
 The problem is that text has long-ish connections (say, objects are elliptically passed from one sentence to another), and RNNs have problems with that (forget, or rather, don't even learn).
 Then **LSTM** was invented, which improves things, but not enough, as the context still tends to decay exponentially.
 Also, hard to parallelize, as inputs need to be processed word-by-word.
 Then they came up with **attention**, by assigning every word a certain "hidden state", and passing it to the entire line (_???
 I really not sure how it works_), but still it didn't help enough.
 The lack of parallelization was the main bottleneck.

 But convolutional networks that process info in chunks are highly parallelizable!
-And the information depth is lower (instead of going through all N elements, activation from the furthest element climbs up the hirarchy through just log N layers).
-Transformers (developed by Google Research and Google Brain) combine the idea CNNs with attention.
+And the information depth is lower (instead of going through all N elements, activation from the furthest element climbs up the hirarchy through just log N layers). **Transformers** (developed by Google Research and Google Brain) combine the idea CNNs with attention.

 # Structure